ipfs/ipfs-docs/docs/concepts/file-systems.md

 ## Unix File System (UnixFS)

-When you add a _file_ to IPFS, it might be too big to fit in a single block, so it needs metadata to link all its blocks together.
-UnixFS is a [protocol-buffers](https://developers.google.com/protocol-buffers/)-based format for describing files, directories, and symlinks in IPFS.
-This data format is used to represent files and all their links and metadata in IPFS.
-UnixFS creates a block (or a tree of blocks) of linked objects.

-UnixFS currently has [Javascript](https://github.com/ipfs/js-ipfs-unixfs) and [Go](https://github.com/ipfs/kubo/tree/b3faaad1310bcc32dc3dd24e1919e9edf51edba8/unixfs) implementations.
-These implementations have modules written in to run different functions:
+To represent, import and export files and directories, IPFS uses UnixFS, a [protocol-buffers](https://developers.google.com/protocol-buffers/)-based format for describing files, directories, and symlinks.
+At a high-level, when a file or directory (referred to as an _entry_) is imported, UnixFS does the following:

+- Serializes the file / directory as a protocol-buffer.
+- Splits the file / directory into multiple [blocks](../how-to/work-with-blocks.md#blocks-vs-objects) if the data is too large to fit in a single block.
+- Links the blocks together using a [Merkle Directed Acylic Graph (DAG)](../concepts/merkle-dag.md).

+UnixFS currently has implementations in [Javascript](https://github.com/ipfs/js-ipfs-unixfs) and [Go](https://github.com/ipfs/kubo/tree/b3faaad1310bcc32dc3dd24e1919e9edf51edba8/unixfs).
+Both implement the **Data Formats**, **Importer** and **Exporter** module.
+Click each link below to learn more about the module and how it works:

-- **Data Formats**: manage the serialization/deserialization of UnixFS objects to protocol buffers
+- [**Data Formats**](#data-formats): manages the serialization/deserialization of UnixFS objects to protocol buffers.

-- **Importer**: Build DAGs from files and directories
+- [**Importer**](#importer): Builds DAGs from files and directories.

-- **Exporter**: Export DAGs
+- [**Exporter**](#exporter): Exports DAGs as files or directories.

 ### Data Formats

-On UnixFS-v1 the data format is represented by this protobuf:
+In UnixFS, all non-leaf nodes are represented by a protobuf withe the following structure:

 ```
 message Data {